How we keep your LinkedIn account safe

 Funkel can pace your sends but it cannot keep your account looking real.
 The accounts that survive long outbound runs are the ones that also post occasionally, comment on real conversations, and have a complete profile.
 Treat Funkel as one channel that runs alongside your normal use, not a replacement for it.

 If LinkedIn ever shows you a warning or a temporary restriction, pause your campaigns immediately and let the account rest for at least seven days before resuming.
 The defaults above are tuned to keep you well clear of the line.
 They are not a guarantee.
-The only guarantee is the boring one: send fewer messages, send them with a reason, and stop the moment something looks off.
+The only guarantee is the boring one: send fewer messages, send them with a reason (the intent signals we watch are how we decide what counts as a reason), and stop the moment something looks off.
+If a warning has already landed, work the 7-step recovery playbook rather than improvising.

 Read next